What are Wood Oils and Where are They Best Used?

 • Hello Tim,

 It may be of some benefit to sand the wood with a 150 grit to ensure the wood is in good condition to accept the oil.
-And then once clean and dry the Teak Oil.
+And then once clean and dry the Osmo Teak Oil.
 This particular oil is slightly thinner and suited to hardwood with a tighter grain.

 An exterior oil will be easier to maintain and repair should the need arise.
 If you have a read of the products and feel free to let me know if there is anything further that I can help with.